customer01annapooranisarees/customer01annapooranisarees/packages/s3_file_storage/README.md

-# AWS S3 storage extension for annapoorani
+# AWS S3 storage extension for customer01annapooranisarees

-This extension allows you to store your annapoorani files including product images, banners on AWS S3.
+This extension allows you to store your customer01annapooranisarees files including product images, banners on AWS S3.

-> **Note**: This extension requires annapoorani version 1.0.0-rc.9 or higher.
+> **Note**: This extension requires customer01annapooranisarees version 1.0.0-rc.9 or higher.

 ## Installation guide